 Tuesday and Thursday 9:30-10:50

-Two test covering developmental stages are used to evaluate the students’ specific knowledge from assigned readings, videos and from class lectures.
+Two tests covering each developmental phase to evaluate the student’s specific knowledge from assigned readings, videos, and from class lectures.
 The dates for the exams are indicated on the class schedule given to the students at the beginning of the semester.
-No make-up exams are given for a missed exam unless a student has a documented excused absence from a physician or university authority.
-If a student does not have an acceptable excuse, a grade of “O" is recorded.
+No make-up exams are given for a missed exam unless a student has a documented excused absence from a physician or University authority.
+If a student does not have an acceptable excuse, a grade of 0 is recorded.
+I do not discuss grades over the phone.
+Please come by my office and set up an appointment if you wish to discuss your grades.

 Grading and Attendance Policy